 While that’s usually not a problem if you’re on vacation or frequently traveling in your RV, you’ll need to find an RV park or campground that offers a monthly rate if you’re looking for a place to park your RV long term to live in.

-If you’re looking for a place to park your RV long term, here are a few options to consider:
+If you’re looking for a place to park your RV long term to live, here are a few options to consider:

-Now that you’re familiar with a few places you can park your RV long term for storage or as a long-term residence, let’s evaluate some of the advantages and disadvantages of each.
+Now that you’re familiar with a few places you can park your RV long term for stationary living or as a long-term residence, let’s evaluate some of the advantages and disadvantages of each.

 If you can find one in your area, long term RV parks are a great choice to park your RV in for an extended period.

 If you’re interested in this option, you’ll have to do your research because, unfortunately, not all RV parks offer long term stays.

 And while you’ll most likely have to pay for a spot, a long term RV park with full hookups will allow you to park your RV and hook up to water, sewer, and electricity.
 If you’re living in your RV full-time, these services are essential.

 Without them, you’ll have to pack up and find a station to dump and refill every week or so.

 And RV parks are also a great option for long term RV parking if you’ve recently moved to a new town or city.